 This isn’t to say that you won’t be able to get around if you don’t speak French, Montréal is actually a very diverse city, and it’s still at the end of the day, located within Canada where English is still recognized as a language that is widely spoken.

 Expect to be greeted in French initially when you enter shops and restaurants, but also don’t worry if you can’t ask for what you need in French.

 I’d just recommend that before traveling to Montréal, at the very least, brushing up on the essential please and thank you and hello wouldn’t be a bad idea!

 Being that Montréal is one of the first cities established in North America, Montréal whose name stems from Mont-Royal, a name given to the little mountain located at the heart of the city, offers a true coexistence of modern and old, right here in North America.

-The city has the European flair that a lot of people love with its boutique cafe shops, its cobbled streets, statues of Queen Victoria and other notable people in Montréal history, and the abundance of French spoken and written everywhere.
+The city has a European flair that is very much a part of Montréal culture.
+You see it everywhere: boutique cafe shops, its cobbled streets, statues of Queen Victoria and other notable people in Montréal history, and the abundance of French spoken and written everywhere.

 It also has its modern, world-renown fame and comforts that you would find in any modern, western city.

 It’s an extremely artsy city, it’s very youthful, people love to go out, have a good time, spend more time outdoors, bike everywhere, they like to enjoy picnics outside in the many parks throughout the city when the weather permits, and so much more!

 It’s truly one of those cities where simply by walking about outside, you’ll find something fun to do/ be entertained with.

 Among my favorite activities that I did while in Montréal were a walking tour and a bike tour, as they allowed me to experience and see different corners of Montréal in and outside the old town, with a guide, and while meeting new people.